 Ways to Protecting Credit Score during an Economic Recession

 - Credit Monitoring: Monitoring credit score regularly is vital to understand whether credit scores are dropping and why.
-Checking credit scores and credit reports will enable you to understand what actions you need to take and where you need to adjust finance for securing a better place.
-Further, you can also check for any inaccuracy of information present in the report and report it to the credit bureau.
+Checking credit scores and credit reports will enable you to understand what actions you need to take.
+As well as where you need to adjust finance for securing a better place.
+Further, you can also check for any inaccuracy of information in the report and report it to the credit bureau.

 - Paying Off Existing Debt: Try to pay off the existing debt by reducing regular expenditure which you do not need to make.
 Further, try making minimum payments using your credit cards except the credit cards having maximum higher interest rates.
 The use of a balance transfer card may be a good way helping you save money towards paying off your debt.